-Zelda Sayre Fitzgerald an American novelist and the wife of writer F. Scott Fitzgerald.
+Zelda Sayre Fitzgerald an American novelist and the wife of writer F. Scott Fitzgerald was born in Alabama.

 Zelda and F. Scott Fitzgerald 1921